patrickmacarthur/ansible-playbook/README.md

 variables:

  - `user`: Main username of your account.
  - `group`: Primary group of your user account; should be a user-private group for a personally-managed system.
  - `email`: Your primary e-mail address.
  - `graphics_vendor`: intel or nouveau for now.

- - 'laptop`: True if the host is a laptop.
+ - `laptop`: True if the host is a laptop.
  - `games`: True if you want to install games and packages like Steam.
  - `media`: True if you want to install music and video players.